Ostralyan/flood-fill/README.md

     if (j < 0 || j > this.props.squaresPerRow - 1) return;
     // check if it's visited
     if (squares[i][j].visited) return;
-    // Indicate node has been visited
+    // indicate node has been visited
     squares[i][j].visited = true;
     // check if it's same color
     if (squares[i][j].color !== oldColor) return;